Coleen Ryan Wallace

 What’s the best career advice you’ve ever received?

-Advice for aspiring women in law enforcement, emphasizing the importance of understanding the field's realities, having a strong support system, and aligning personal goals with the demands of the job.
+The best advice I ever received emphasized the importance of understanding the field's realities, having a strong support system, aligning my personal goals with the demands of the job, and resiliency.

 What advice would you give to young women entering your industry?